InCompatible?

 One of the explanations we continually hear is that, 'They are simply not a match' or 'I spoke to someone who knows both of them and they are just not for each other.'

 It was always a mystery to me, and still is, how can anyone say with certainty, 'They are not a match'?
 Sometimes it's obvious, but more often than not, when sound suggestions are made, it would take huge responsibility to 'close the door'based on an estimated incompatibility.
 Is this maven who knows both individuals a professional in human social chemistry?
 I highly doubt it.
 Why is this maven's opinion better than the opinion of the shadchan?
 (Considering that the shadchan knows them both).
 Granted, a considerable amount of inquiries ought to be done before allowing ones child to meet a prospective spouse, but there are certain crucialfactors, that can only be properly deciphered by the persons concerned.
-Any other opinion should be considered wildguess, and may result in a lost opportunity.
+Any other opinion should be considered a wildguess, and may result in a lost opportunity.

 Occasionally it happens that the incompatibility is based on differences in character.
 One is louder, one is quieter; one is more outgoing, the other more introverted; one is from America, one is from Australia.
 The irony is that all these differences are real.
 There are real differences between the American style and the Australian or European, for example, and yet countless people have married in such a manner and have very nice and harmonious households.
 That doesn’t meant that the differences have no importance, rather they are not the main focus of our attention.